Sean 'Diddy' Combs acquitted of most serious charges, convicted of prostitution-related offenses

 Combs' defense team argued that the women were willing participants and that none of his violence justified the severity of the charges.

+Assistant U.S. Attorney Maurene Comey said he should remain incarcerated as a danger to the community and a threat to flee.
+She cited evidence of physical abuse and “prolific use and distribution of drugs” that emerged during the trial.

+“I do believe we'll be seeking a substantial period of incarceration,” Comey said.

-U.S. District Judge Arun Subramanian was weighing whether to free Combs on bail in the wake of the verdict.
-The judge adjourned the court while he considers the matter.
+U.S. District Judge Arun Subramanian said he wouldn't decide whether to free Combs on bail until later in the day after lawyers submit written arguments.

 “I’ll be home soon," he said, and “I love you, baby.”